Tanzania's former president Benjamin Mkapa dies at 81 | Africanews

 He was born on November 12, 1938.

-Mkapa is the third president of the East African nation and who led several regional peace mediation efforts in office and afterwards
+Mkapa is the third president of the East African nation and who led several regional peace mediation efforts in office and afterwards.

 He is well remembered to be part of the team lead by the then UN secretary Koffi Annan which ended the Kenya’s post-election violence after the highly disputed December 27, 2007 elections.